Grand Rapids Jets: The ballpark

 The Grand Rapids Jets hosted home minor league games at Bigelow Field.
 The ballpark had dimensions (Left, Center, Right) of: 298–530–298 and a seating capacity of 8,000, reduced from 12,000.
 Bigelow Field was located at 39th Street & South Division Street.
 Beginning in 1950, the Jets shared Bigelow Field with the Grand Rapids Chicks of the All-American Girls Professional Baseball League.
-The 1940 Grand Rapids Dodgers and 1941 Grand Rapids Colts and had previously hosted home games at the ballpark.
+The 1940 Grand Rapids Dodgers and 1941 Grand Rapids Colts had previously hosted home games at the ballpark.

-The ballpark burned down in 1952 and had an official address of 3871 Division Avenue South.
+The ballpark was destroyed by fire in 1952 and was located at 3871 Division Avenue South in Grand Rapids, Michigan.